Type IX submarine: Type IXD1

-After the cancelling of the Type XI U-cruisers at the beginning of the war which were intended for patrols against independently sailing vessels in remote areas, Dönitz sought a way to replace these U-cruisers with an existing design that could be modified without much impact on existing U-boat production.
+After the cancelling of the Type XI U-cruisers at the beginning of the war, which were intended for patrols against independently sailing vessels in remote areas, Dönitz sought a way to replace these U-cruisers with an existing design that could be modified without much impact on existing U-boat production.
 The solution was to adapt the Type IXC into two designs : a high-speed Type IXD1 and a long-range Type IXD2.
 On 28 May 1940 the first IXD U-boats were ordered.
 Only two Type IXD1 U-boats were built, was commissioned on 10 December 1941 and on 8 April 1942.

 The Type IXD1 was significantly longer and heavier than the IXC/40.
-It had three pairs of 20-Cylinder, four-stroke Daimler Benz MB501 diesels, which were also used for E-boats, with a total of 9000 bhp.
+It had three pairs of 20-cylinder, four-stroke Daimler Benz MB501 diesels, which were also used for E-boats, with a total of 9000 bhp.
 This installation was not successful: it produced too much exhaust smoke, and the heat in the engine room was unbearable because of defective cooling.
 Since they were not fit for war patrols, it was decided in the autumn of 1943 to convert the two Type IXD1 U-boats into transport U-boats.
 They had their torpedo tubes removed and the six diesel engines were replaced with two Type VIIC 3200 bhp Germaniawerft F46 diesel engines.
 As a consequence top speed dropped to 15.8 kn.
 In their new role they could transport 252 tonnes of cargo.

 Type IXD2 and IXD/42

-Apart from the two standard MAN M9V40/46 diesel engine totalling 4400 hp, the Type IXD2 had two extra six-cylinder, four-stroke MWM RS34S diesel generators totalling 1000 hp for economical cruising.The IXD2 had a range of 23700 nmi at 12 kn and 31,500 nmi 10 kn.
+Apart from the two standard MAN M9V40/46 diesel engine totalling 4400 hp, the Type IXD2 had two extra six-cylinder, four-stroke MWM RS34S diesel generators totalling 1000 hp for economical cruising.The IXD2 had a range of 23700 nmi at 12 kn and 31,500 nmi at 10 kn.
 The IXD/42 was almost identical.
-Most of the Type IXD2 were sent to patrols in the Indian Ocean as part of the Monsun Gruppe and were equipped with a Focke-Achgelis Fa 330 rotor kite which was stored in two watertight vertical canister behind the conning tower.
+Most of the Type IXD2 were sent to patrols in the Indian Ocean as part of the Monsun Gruppe and were equipped with a Focke-Achgelis Fa 330 rotor kite which was stored in two watertight vertical canisters behind the conning tower.

 The first two Type IXD2 U-boats were ordered on 15 August 1940.
-DeSchiMAG AG Weser of Bremen built 28 Type IXD2 U-boats, which were commissioned in 1942-44.
-Following the decision by Dönitz to stop building conventional U-boats, the orders for 22 Type IXD/42 U-boats was cancelled.
+DeSchiMAG AG Weser of Bremen built twenty-eight Type IXD2 U-boats, which were commissioned in 1942-44.
+Following the decision by Dönitz to stop building conventional U-boats, the orders for twenty-two Type IXD/42 U-boats was cancelled.
 Only two that were already under construction by DeSchiMAG AG Weser of Bremen, were continued.
 Only was launched on 28 April 1944 and commissioned 27 March 1945, and surrendered at the end of the war.
 The other Type IXD/42 was launched on 17 May 1944 but was badly damaged on 30 March 1945 by US bombs while still in the dockyard and never commissioned.